Minnesota 1970s partial decriminalization of marijuana

 The law makes felons on a technicality.

 Simplicity is a virtue in the law.
 And it should treat people fairly.
 It should not create felons based upon arbitrary distinctions and technical legal definitions that don’t make sense.

 The recent reduction of one-quarter gram or less to a Gross Misdemeanor is nearly meaningless.

 Marijuana should be legal.
-Two-thirds of the voters polled want legalization.
+After all, two-thirds of the voters polled want legalization.
 But if politicians keep us waiting, at least close the loophole in Minnesota’s “small amount” decriminalization law.

 The simple remedy?

 How?
 Pass a Bill amending Minnesota Statutes Section § 152.01, subdivision 16, defining a “small amount” of marijuana.